Posts for tag: treatment for fungals toenails

 Myth #1 Home Remedies Will Cure It

-I thought I’ve heard everything about the types of home remedies that people use to cure toenail fungus; then the other day someone came into my office who said they heard that you can use duct tape to get rid of your fungal nails.
+I thought I’ve heard everything about the types of home remedies that people use to cure toenail fungus; then the other day someone came into my office who said they heard that you can use duct tape to get rid of it.
 We had a good laugh about that one.
 However there are people who still think that Vicks VapoRub, bleach, and soaking their toes in Pinesol have merit.
 Even my colleagues who are naturopaths and use alternative medications such as Teatree oil have admitted that this treatment is limited in its value as an anti-fungal.
-It might mitigate the fungus but it always comes back.
+It might mitigate the fungus but it almost always comes back.

 Myth #2 Only People Who Don’t Bathe Get Toenail Fungus

 Although we’d all like to think that onychomycosis (the technical name for toenail fungus) only affects unclean people, this couldn’t be further from the truth.
 You can check out my video Guide to Eliminating, Ugly Fungal Toenails to learn more about its causes.
 One thing to keep in mind is that fungus loves to grow in dark, damp places.
 One of the reasons we get fungus on our toes and not our fingers is because we have our feet in shoes all day long, a place fungus loves to grow, NOT because we don’t take a bath.

 Myth #3 Toenail Fungus Can Be Cured By Removing the Nail